Best-rated Monthly Mobile Plans

 See our Ratings Methodology.

-Most Satisfied Customers | 2degrees
+Most Satisfied Customers | Skinny

 How we rate mobile plan providers

-• The outcomes reported in these ratings are measured via accredited research panels managed by Qualtrics.
+• The outcomes reported in these ratings are measured via PureProfile’s accredited online research panel.

 Respondents rate their satisfaction with their providers from zero to ten, where zero is extremely dissatisfied and ten is extremely satisfied.
 Brand satisfaction was rated by respondents on the following criteria:

-• Overall Satisfaction: measures consumer satisfaction with a provider as an individual score NOT a combined total of all criteria.
+• Overall satisfaction: measures consumer satisfaction with a provider as an individual score NOT a combined total of all criteria.

-• Accessibility of the Provider: it’s easy to contact the provider to make a query or for help, either online, in person, in-store, or over the phone.
+• Accessibility of the provider: it’s easy to contact the provider to make a query or for help, either online, in person, in-store, or over the phone.

 • Assistance managing data: the mobile plan provider provides tools and data to allow customers to easily manage their data usage, and to ensure they’re on the plan best-suited to their data needs.